moubi/blog/content/blog/render-props-vs-hooks/index.md

 [A talk](https://www.youtube.com/watch?v=pn0pIgdQvhU&list=PLCC436JpVnK0Q4WHoB85ZYBwcCyTaMgAl&index=6) with that name by [Erik Rasmussen](https://twitter.com/erikras) was the trigger for this writing.
 It outlines how we got from HoCs to hooks.
 Watch it, it should make things clearer.

-I remember the voice in my head when hit the play button on that React Europe video: _"Wait, should I do another rewrite of my library, getting rid of the render props I so much like"_.
+I remember the voice in my head hitting the play button on that React Europe video: _"Wait, should I do another rewrite of my library, getting rid of the render props I so much like"_.
 At that time **v2 of [Enform](https://github.com/moubi/enform)** was released and I was happy with it.
 An immediate v3 rewrite would destroy my positive feeling.

 **May be you:**
  - work with hooks, but may not fully understand them